 Asphalt shingles are made of fiberglass layers that have been saturated with asphalt and have been treated with a layer of granules, which allow them to reflect ultraviolet light.
 They have been in use for many years.
 And with approximately 75% of the market share, they’re still the top-selling roofing product in the country.
 However, its dominance has been steadily shrinking.

 Zinc is a material that has a natural resistance to corrosion.
 In fact, galvanized steel is dipped in a zinc-aluminum alloy.
 Because of its longevity, approximately 70% of the roofs in Europe are made of zinc.
-Not only is it durable, but it also has ability to heal itself.
+Not only is it durable, but it also has the ability to heal itself.
 Zinc roofs can last over 100 years, and it forms a patina that can resist corrosion.
 So if it gets scratched, it will fill up and eventually disappear.
 Dirt and debris can be washed away with rain or a hose, so it doesn’t need a lot of maintenance.
 And it can be either painted or left untreated.

-Copper is type of metal with unmistakable beauty, and it can be used as either the primary material or as accent roofing for dormers or some other area.
+Copper is a type of metal with unmistakable beauty, and it can be used as either the primary material or as accent roofing for dormers or some other area.
 Copper looks great on your roof.
 And whether it’s polished or allowed to form a patina, it can give your home that classic beauty.
 Not only is it resistant to fire and insects, but it can also last over 100 years.
-However, it will cost a lot more up front.
+However, it will cost a lot more upfront.
 In fact, it’s one of the most expensive roofing materials on the market.

 Slate is a classic roofing option that has been imitated by asphalt, composite, and metal shingles.
 It also offers a type of luxury and sustainability that’s truly second-to-none.
 Most of the slate being produced in the United States is mined and sold by companies in Vermont, and it offers a kind of beauty that can fit a variety of styles.
 You can find slate in a variety of colors — including different shades of green, gray, red, brown, blue, and purple.
 And because it can last for centuries, its durability is outstanding.